Velocidex/velociraptor-web/content/docs/vql_reference/filesystem_accessors.md

 Parsing of raw registry hives is provided by the `raw_reg` accessor.
-Similarly to the zip accessor above, the `raw_reg` accessor requires an undelying file to read.
+Similarly to the zip accessor above, the `raw_reg` accessor requires an underlying file to read.
 Therefore it also requires a path formatted as a url:

 * The scheme part is used to specify the underlying accessor to access